raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ### Storage

 Kayaks also have the benefit of allowing you to store a certain amount of cargo within the vessel itself.
 You can store things on a paddleboard, but just not to the same extent.

+### Better for longer trips

+If you are not the fittest person, then you may find that for longer trips it may be more suitable for you to travel in a kayak.
+Paddleboarding can be intense over long periods of time as it requires considerable core strength to keep balance on the water.
+If the weather conditions in your country have a habit of changing suddenly as well, a Kayak would also be a better option in this case as traditionally paddleboards are seen as been suited to more calmer waters.

 ## Paddleboarding or Kayaking: Which one is right for you?